peramcelpon/ohhaithere/europe/france/paris.md

 - **Le Clown Bar** Clown themed, casual
 - **Pink Mamma** chic new restaurant, fantastic decor and great food — Italian.
 They don’t take reservation so go when it opens.
 - **Le Violon d'Ingres** Christian Constant restaurant, more on the fine dining end of the house
-- **Constant Cafe** Christian Constant restaurant as well, Brassiere vibe
+- **Constant Cafe** Christian Constant restaurant as well, brasserie vibe
 - **Angelina** tea and hot chocolate!
 - **Le Servan**bistro, 11th art. classic french with an international/asian twist; good spot for lunch
 - **Lao Tseu** Chinese restaurant